Updated April 28, 2022!

 Right now I send clients invoices using Wave Apps and do subscription billing (i.e. charge a set amount each month for a series of months) through Acuity Scheduling.

 I use a simple coaching agreement to spell out the confidential nature of my coaching program and the things I commit to as a coach along with the things the client agrees to.
 I have a DocuSign template with all this information and email it to each client after filling out a few fields to customize as needed.

-Each coaching client gets a private DropBox to share documents and recordings of our calls.
+Each coaching client gets a private DropBox or OneDrive (Microsoft 365) folder to share documents and recordings of our calls.

 It’s also easy to provide your Tax Accountant or Bookkeeper with restricted access to your system so they can review your transactions.
 I’m now in my third year of using Wave Apps (together with my accountant), and I can’t see why someone would want to pay hundreds (or more) each year for Quickbooks or Freshbooks when Wave Apps is so feature-rich and free.

-In the past two years of using Wave Apps, they’ve continued to roll out features and improve their speed and quality on a regular basis.
+In the past six years of using Wave Apps, they’ve continued to roll out features and improve their speed and quality on a regular basis.
 I’m happy to support them.

 The Penultimate app by Evernote is what I use on my iPad Pro.
 This way, I can take handwritten notes that get saved together with my typed and scanned notes.
 I can also easily share a new note on my iPad during my Zoom Meetings to sketch things out during coaching calls.

 Evernote is free, but they have a Premium version with greater storage options that I pay for.